rdeioris/glTFRuntime-docs/README.md

 * Support for merging multiple meshes on the same skeleton
 * Support for Vertex Colors
 * Support for VRM extensions
+* Preliminary support for Audio Emitters (MSFT_audio_emitter, wav files supported, vorbis and opus will be available soon)

 # Quickstart